NIDA Mentored Outreach Award in Substance Use Disorders Treatment Dissemination

 Recipients are selected through a competitive process.
 Applicants must submit the following information:

-For more information on the award criteria and application process, please review the qualifications and requirements document.
+For more information on the award criteria and application process, please review the qualifications and requirements documents.